 - The address of the internal host to which the traffic should be redirected

-- It’s possibile to specify a port range using a colon as separator in the source port field (eX: 1000:2000), in this case the field destination port must be left void
+- It’s possible to specify a port range using a colon as the separator in the source port field (eg: 1000:2000), in this case, the destination port field must be left empty

 Given the following scenario:

 - Internal server with IP 192.168.1.10, named Server1